Josie Pamiutu Papialuk

-Josie Pamiutu Papialuk (surname variously spelled as Papialook and Paperk) (1918–1996) was an Inuit artist who lived in Puvirnituq, Quebec.
+Josie Pamiutu Papialuk (surname variously spelled as Papialook and Paperk) (1918–1996) was an Inuk artist who lived in Puvirnituq, Quebec.

 Early life

 He was born in the Issuksiuvit Lake area of Quebec.

 Career

 He worked in printmaking (including in the Povungnituk print shop), and sculpted as well.

 His work is held in a variety of museums, including the National Gallery of Canada, the British Museum, the University of Michigan Museum of Art, the Canadian Museum of History, the Musée national des beaux-arts du Québec, the Montreal Museum of Fine Arts, and the McMaster Museum of Art.